Christian Gerlach: Work and views

-Gerlach is also known by his critical attitude towards the national-conservative resistance in Nazi Germany.
+Gerlach is also known for his critical attitude towards the national-conservative resistance in Nazi Germany.
 According to Gerlach, the resistance offered by officers such as Claus von Stauffenberg and Henning von Tresckow, who were responsible for the assassination attempt on Hitler on 20 July 1944, was insincere, and Tresckow and many other resistance fighters were heavily implicated in Nazi war crimes.